the100rabh/ssl-cert-notifier/README.md

 1.  **Unit Tests (`internal/notifiers/notifiers_test.go`):**
     *   Add tests to `TestGetNotifier_MissingConfigFields` to ensure your `NewNotifier` function correctly validates and returns errors when required configuration fields are missing.
     *   Add dedicated unit tests for your notifier's `Send` method.
-This will typically involve **mocking** the external API call (e.g., `net/http/httptest` for HTTP APIs or a mock SMTP server for email).
+This will typically involve **mocking** the external API call (e.g., `net/http/httptest` for HTTP APIs or dependency injection for email).
 Ensure the `Send` method:
         *   Sends the correct payload.
         *   Handles successful API responses.
         *   Handles API errors (e.g., rate limiting, authentication failures).